Chart Color Schemes

 Health performance in Bundaberg Surrounds - North is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Bundaberg Surrounds - North faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 48%, covering about 4720 people, compared to the national average of 55.3%.
+Private health cover is low, at approximately 48% (around 4,720 people), compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis (12.1%) and mental health issues (9.2%).
-About 61.3% of residents report no medical ailments, slightly higher than Rest of Qld's 59.1%.
-Approximately 24.4%, or 2394 people aged 65 and over reside in the area, lower than Rest of Qld's 26.3%.
-Health outcomes among seniors present some challenges but perform better than the general population in health metrics.
+The most frequent medical issues are arthritis (12.1%) and mental health problems (9.2%).
+About 61.3% of residents report no medical ailments, slightly higher than the Rest of Qld's 59.1%.
+The area has 24.4% seniors aged 65 and over (2,394 people), lower than Rest of Qld's 26.3%.
+Despite this, health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health